ethereum/ERCs/ERCS/erc-xxxx.md

         address[] memory accounts
     ) external;

-    // Checks if an account has a specific role for a contract.
+    //Gets the information of a registered contract.
-    // @param targetContract The address of the contract.
+    //@param _contract The address of the contract to get the information.
+    //@return isActive Whether the contract is active.
-    // @param account The address of the account.
+    //@return admin The address of the admin for the contract.
-    // @param role The role to check.
-    // @return True if the account has the role for the contract, false otherwise. function hasRole(
-        address targetContract,
+    //MUST revert if the registered contract doesn't exist function getContractInfo(
-        address account,
+        address _contract
-        bytes32 role
-    ) external view returns (bool);
+    ) external view returns (bool isActive, address admin);

     // Gets the information of a registered contract.
     // @param _contract The address of the contract to get the information.
     // @return isActive Whether the contract is active.
     // @return admin The address of the admin for the contract.
-    // MUST revert if the registered contract doesn't exist` function getContractInfo(
+    // MUST revert if the registered contract doesn't exist` function getRoleInfo(
         address _contract
     ) external view returns (bool isActive, address admin);
 }